Burzynski Clinic: Clinical trials

-According to the National Cancer Institute, as of April 2013, "no phase III randomized, controlled trials of antineoplastons as a treatment for cancer have been conducted.
+According to the National Cancer Institute, as of August 2019, "no phase III randomized, controlled trials of antineoplastons as a treatment for cancer have been conducted.
 Publications have taken the form of case reports, phase I clinical trials, toxicity studies, and phase II clinical trials", and "for the most part, these publications have been authored by the developer of the therapy, Dr. Burzynski, in conjunction with his associates at the Burzynski Clinic.
 Although these studies often report remissions, other investigators have not been successful in duplicating these results."

 From 1991 to 1995, the NCI initiated multiple phase II trials of antineoplastons.
 In 1995, after over $1 million had been spent on these trials, they were stopped due to fundamental conflicts between NCI investigators and Burzynski and his employees, notably around Burzynski's insistence on approving all protocols in the NCI trial.

 Since the mid-1990s, Burzynski registered some sixty clinical trials of antineoplastons and, in December 2010, a Phase III trial that did not open for patient recruitment.
-Burzynski has not published full results for any of these.
+The results of these trials are seldom published in reputable journals, and the few that have been do not confirm the worth of the clinic's treatments.
 The aim of registering so many trials, according to the 2008 book of long-time Burzynski lawyer Richard Jaffe, was to allow for treating any cancer Burzynski might want to treat.

 The largest trial Burzynski registered was called CAN-1 and aimed to cover all clinic patients at that time.
 Jaffe wrote that CAN-1 was "a joke" of a clinical trial and explained the legal maneuvering:

 All trials were paused (no new patients allowed) following a 2013 FDA inspection which found (for the third consecutive time) significant issues with his Institutional Review Board, and, according to reporting published in November 2013, substantial issues with the conduct of both the clinic and Burzynski as principal investigator.